williangaspar/phaser3Typescript/README.md

-# phaser3Typescript
+# phaser 3 & Typescript

-Game example with Phaser 3 and Typescript
+This is a simple game made with Phaser 3 and Typescript